mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 Automatic parallelism splits models using the operator granularity and obtains the optimal parallel strategy through algorithm search.
 Therefore, to achieve a better parallel training effect, you are advised to use small operators to implement the loss function.

-In the Loss function, the `SoftmaxCrossEntropyWithLogits` is expanded into multiple small operators for implementation according to a mathematical formula.
+In the loss function, the `SoftmaxCrossEntropyWithLogits` is expanded into multiple small operators for implementation according to a mathematical formula.
 The sample code is as follows:

 ```python
 from mindspore.ops import operations as P